redgoose/daikin-one/README.md

 	This will log your device metrics to the local SQLite database every 5 minutes.

-	Ideally you run this using your operating system's service manager. ie. I use ubuntu's systemd.
-An example `daikin_one.service` file is below:
+	Ideally you run this using your operating system's service manager. ie. Using Ubuntu's systemd, an example `daikin_one.service` file would look like:

 	```sh
 	[Unit]